Jet Novuka

 Jet Novuka (born 3 March 1971) is a South African actor.

 He is known for his roles in South African television shows such as Home Affairs, Igazi, "Yizo Yizo", Mfolozi Street, Isidingo: The Need, Jacob’s Cross, and Letters of Hope.

 Early life

 Novuka was born and raised in Mthatha's Ngangelizwe township on 3 March 1971, the same township South African DJ Black Coffee grew up in.
 A pupil that only went to school for acting, he graduated from Fuba School of Drama & Visual Arts and also received training at Funda Arts Centre.
-He's acting career took off when he was cast in the 1990 film, "The King's Mesenger".
+His acting career took off when he was cast in the 1990 film, "The King's Mesenger".
 Novuka is also one of South Africa's leading film producers.